FIDE titles: International Master (IM)

-At 10 years, 9 months, and 20 days, Abhimanyu Mishra became the youngest-ever person to qualify for the IM title in 2019.
+On 25 May 2025, Roman Shogdzhiev became the youngest International Master at the age of 10 years, 3 months, and 21 days after playing in the RadnickiChess May IM Round Robin in Belgrade, Serbia, scoring 7/9 points.
+Previously breaking the record of Faustino Oro by over 5 months.

 FIDE Master (FM)

 Introduced in 1978 along with WFM, FM ranks below the title of International Master but ahead of Candidate Master.
 Unlike the Grandmaster and International Master titles, there is no requirement for a player to achieve norms.

 The usual way for a player to qualify for the FIDE Master title is by achieving an Elo rating of 2300 or more.
 There are also many ways the title can be gained by players with a rating of at least 2100 but less than 2300; they include: